sujinsjlee/Cloud/docs/AWS/other.md

+### Region
+- Pricing: pricing varies region to region and is transparent in the service pricing page

+### AZ
+- Data transfer within the same Availability Zone is free

 ### Amazon EMR
 - EMR stands for “Elastic MapReduce”
 - EMR helps creating Hadoop clusters (Big Data) to analyze and process vast amount of data